-Differential Fee Bursaries are available to undergraduate students in the Faculty of Law, Faculty of Medicine and to graduate students in the MBA program.
-For more information, visit www.ubef.ualberta.ca/DifferentialFeeBursaries.
+Differential Fee Bursaries are available to undergraduate students in the Faculty of Law, Faculty of Medicine and Dentistry and to graduate students in the MBA program.
+For more information, visit http://registrarsoffice.ualberta.ca/ financial-support.aspx.

 Bursaries through Faculties and Departments